Lawrence Livermore National Laboratory: Renaming

 The laboratory was renamed Lawrence Livermore Laboratory (LLL) in 1971.
-On October 1, 2007 LLNS assumed management of LLNL from the University of California, which had exclusively managed and operated the Laboratory since its inception 55 years before.
+On October 1, 2007 Lawrence Livermore National Security, LLC (LLNS) assumed management of LLNL from the University of California, which had exclusively managed and operated the Laboratory since its inception 55 years before.
 The laboratory was honored in 2012 by having the synthetic chemical element livermorium named after it.

 The LLNS takeover of the laboratory has been controversial.
 In May 2013, an Alameda County jury awarded over $2.7 million to five former laboratory employees who were among 430 employees LLNS laid off during 2008.
 The jury found that LLNS breached a contractual obligation to terminate the employees only for "reasonable cause."
 The five plaintiffs also have pending age discrimination claims against LLNS, which will be heard by a different jury in a separate trial.
 There are 125 co-plaintiffs awaiting trial on similar claims against LLNS.
 The May 2008 layoff was the first layoff at the laboratory in nearly 40 years.

 On March 14, 2011, the City of Livermore officially expanded the city's boundaries to annex LLNL and move it within the city limits.
 The unanimous vote by the Livermore city council expanded Livermore's southeastern boundaries to cover 15 land parcels covering 1,057 acre that comprise the LLNL site.
 The site was formerly an unincorporated area of Alameda County.
 The LLNL campus continues to be owned by the federal government.